 Sorting food waste

-Why will sorting food waste become compulsory in the Brussels Region from 15 May 2023?
+Why will sorting food waste become compulsory in the Brussels Region since 15 May 2023?

 Because it is important to give food waste a new life, by turning it into green energy (gas, electricity, heat) or fertiliser that can be used to enrich vegetable gardens or agricultural land.
 The white bag is for waste that will go to an incinerator.
 Food waste that is placed in the orange bag or is composted will create resources!